slemerdy/LITO/README.md

 LITO
 =======
 MIDI and OSC remote script for Ableton Live 10 based on LiveOSC.
 See Below for information about LiveOSC.
 Thanks to the LiveOSC devs.
+A Seeed WIO terminal can be used for displaying Live infos.

 # Installation
 https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts